Alida Withoos

 Alida Withoos (c.
-1661/62 – 5 December 1730 (buried)) was a Dutch botanical artist and painter.
+1660/62 – 5 December 1730 (buried)) was a Dutch botanical artist and painter.
 She was the daughter of the painter Matthias Withoos.
+She is best known for her botanical watercolors commissioned for two major collaborative illustration projects: Agnes Block's florilegium as well as the Moninckx Atlas.

 Life

 Alida Withoos was born in Amersfoort.
-With three brothers Johannes, Pieter, Frans, and her sister Maria, she was trained by her father in painting still lifes and botanical illustrations.
 Because of the invasion of Utrecht by the French, the family moved to Hoorn in 1672.
 In 1701, Alida married the Fijnschilder Andries Cornelisz van Dalen, a typical example of relations between artistic and painterly families in seventeenth and eighteenth century Holland.